9Bakabaka/StarLightTeaHouseBot/README.md

 ]
 ```
 You can also use EditQuotes.py to edit it with an interface.

+### About 拱火:
+A lot of members in StarLight Tea House are doing such thing:
+Reply a random message with "羡慕" or react it with "🔥".
+For **every message**, bot would have a probability to do such thing.
+Use "/xmfire <parameter>" to configure this function.
+Usages (Also try "/xmfire" for usages in chat):
+/xmfire <on/off> Toggle function.
+/xmfire set <probability> Set probability of triggering the function.
+When the function is triggered, bot would reply "羡慕"(50%) or react "🔥"(50%) to the message.
+~~\[Not finished\] If you think the bot is too annoying, you can use /xmfire suppress <minutes> to suppress it temporarily.~~

 ### About sticker file id query:
 Send a sticker to bot in pm.
 It would return the file id.